Becky Shaw: Regional and international

 The Wilma Theatre in Philadelphia, Pennsylvania produced the play from December 30, 2009, to February 7, 2010, directed by Anne Kauffman.

-The Australian premiere was produced by Echelon Productions at the MTC Lawler Studio in Melbourne opening on October 27, 2010.
+The Australian premiere was produced by Echelon Productions at the Melbourne Theatre Company's Lawler Studio opening on October 27, 2010.
 The production was directed by Indira Carmichael and starred Daniel Frederiksen, Amanda Levy, Alex Papps, Kate Atkinson and Judith Roberts.
+The play received its British premiere Off West End at the Almeida Theatre from January 13 (previews)/20 to March 5, 2011; with Barnes reprising Max, and Daisy Haggard as Becky, Anna Madeley as Suzanna.

 The San Francisco Playhouse produced the play from January 24 to March 10, 2012.
 It was directed by Amy Glazer.

+2026 Broadway production

-As part of Second Stage Theater's 2025–2026 season, Becky Shaw its Broadway debut at the Hayes Theater with previews beginning on March 18, 2026, and regular performances beginning April 8, 2026.
+As part of Second Stage Theater's 2025–2026 season, Becky Shaw made its Broadway debut at the Hayes Theater with previews beginning on March 18, 2026, and regular performances beginning April 8, 2026.
+The production, directed by Trip Cullman, starred Madeline Brewer as Becky Shaw, Linda Emond as Susan, Lauren Patten as Suzanna, Alden Ehrenreich as Max and Patrick Ball as Andrew.

+The production received positive reviews, with praise for the show's relevance and Ehrenreich and Emond's performances.
+The New York Times positively reviewed the play, noting it had "aged fittingly for where we find ourselves" with specific praise for Ehrenreich's "show-stopping" performance.
+Variety similarly praised the production, singling out Ehrenreich's performance as "astonishing", along with lauding Cullman's direction and Emond's performance.
+The production was nominated for Best Revival of a Play and Best Featured Actor in a Play (Ehrenreich) at the 79th Annual Tony Awards, with Ehrenreich being awarded his first Tony win.